 School Psychology Resident

-Nicole is a practicing school psychologist in Fairfax County Public Schools (FCPS), working with children in preschool through sixth grade (specifically, ages 8 to 12 years old).
+Nicole is a practicing school psychologist in Fairfax County Public Schools (FCPS), working with children and adolescents.
+Through this position, she has gained extensive knowledge about the special education identification process.
 She specializes in administering psychological evaluations, providing individual counseling, and leading psychoeducational groups.
 Her experience also includes developing functional behavioral assessments and providing consultations to parents around the special education process, social/emotional, behavioral, and learning needs.

 In her free time, Nicole enjoys spending time with her family, exercising, and reading.
 Nicole is Resident in School Psychology and is working to obtain licensure under the supervision of Christine Willing.